Taipei Travel Guide

 Why visit Taipei

-Even with its slightly rugged exterior Taipei is an easy city to love.
-I could think of hundred of reasons to visit Taipei, but one stands taller than all: night markets.
+Even with its slightly rugged exterior, Taipei is an easy city to love.
+I could think of hundreds of reasons to visit Taiwan’s capital, but one stands out above all: the night markets.

-Night markets have popped up all over Asia, but no city does them better than Taipei.
-Night markets in Taipei are more than just tourist attractions; for Taipeiers, they’re a way of life.
+Night markets have sprung up all over Asia, but no city does them better than Taipei.
+Night markets in Taipei are more than just tourist attractions; for Taipeians, they’re a way of life.

-Other than night markets, Taipei’s prime location in Northern Taiwan means you’re never far from your next destination.
+Aside from night markets, Taipei’s prime location in northern Taiwan means you’re never far from your next destination.
 The sheer number of awesome day trips from Taipei will ensure that you’ll never have any downtime (unless you want it!)—even if you extend your stay in Taipei longer than most guidebooks would advise.

-Add onto that a handful interesting temples, vertigo-inducing views atop Taipei 101, and loopy hiking trails with thrilling skyline vistas.
+Add to that a handful of interesting temples, vertigo-inducing views from atop Taipei 101, and loopy hiking trails with thrilling skyline vistas.

 Yep, Taipei isn’t so bad.